ioBroker/ioBroker.ham/README.md

 The Local mode installs the current compatible version of homebridge and runs it as ioBroker user.
 You provide the complete homebridge configuration using ioBroker.
 The installation of the homebridge modules is also done via ioBroker.

 **IMPORTANT: When using child bridges (new homebridge feature since 1.3.x) the adapter CAN NOT access the data provided by these child bridges!
-Only the main bridge is accessable!**
+Only the main bridge is accessible!**

 ### Global-Homebridge-Mode
 If you already use Homebridge (Apple OpenSource SmartHome) as a global installation on the host where also ioBroker runs on,